pdhoward/moments3/README.md

   <br />

-See the starter in action » [demo website](https://gatsby-starter-personal-blog.greglobinski.com/) <br />For more information visit » [dev.greglobinski.com/gatsby-starter-personal-blog](https://dev.greglobinski.com/gatsby-starter-personal-blog/)
+See Example Site » [demo website](https://confident-gates-1fd25c.netlify.com//) <br />For more information visit » [MOMENTS](https://dev.greglobinski.com/gatsby-starter-personal-blog/)

 ## Description

-A ready to use, easy to customize [GatsbyJS](https://github.com/gatsbyjs/gatsby) personal blog starter with 'like app' layout transitions.
+Member engagement is more art than engineering.
+But once we understand the art of engagement, it is important to employ the engineering with beautiful, compelling dialogue bundles

 ## Features: